asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 ...
 ```

-Which results in the dereferencing logic to look up the reference for the `address` property, at `https://example.com/schemas/address`, because it uses the Base URI in `$id` from the parent schema (`https://example.com`).
-I tried a little test in the [new Studio](https://studio.asyncapi.com/), which shoed that this was not supported by the parser.
+This results in the dereferencing logic to look up the reference for the `address` property, at `https://example.com/schemas/address`, because it uses the Base URI in `$id` from the parent schema (`https://example.com`).
+I tried a little test in the [new Studio](https://studio.asyncapi.com/), which showed that this was not supported by the parser.
 See [parser-js #403](https://github.com/asyncapi/parser-js/issues/403) for more information.

 Luckily, they both match the same behavior in terms of extra keywords.
 Both Reference Object and Schema Object should ignore extra keywords.
 Unlucky for us, tooling did not follow this behavior, as they include the extra keywords anyway.
 See [parser-js #404](https://github.com/asyncapi/parser-js/issues/404) for more information.

-This difference in behavior, is actually really really annoying from a tooling, or more specifically from a parser perspective.
-Because this means that we **NEED** to dereference and bundle references differently, based on it's location in the AsyncAPI document, and maybe even with different dependencies, since they don't share the same underlying behavior.
+This difference in behavior is actually really really annoying for tooling, or more specifically for parsers.
+Because this means that we **NEED** to dereference and bundle references differently, based on their location in the AsyncAPI document, and maybe even with different dependencies since they don't share the same underlying behavior.

 This becomes only more apparent if we want to update JSON Schema Draft 7 to [JSON Schema draft 2020-12](https://github.com/asyncapi/spec/issues/596), we no longer will have the same behavior in terms of extra keywords.
-As from [2019-09 JSON Schema](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-02) changed it's behavior to allowing extra keywords along side `$ref` - And this is along side a bunch of other referencing keywords such as `$recursiveAnchor`, `$dynamicAnchor`, ..., which changes the dereference behavior even more.
+As from [2019-09 JSON Schema](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-02) changed its behavior to allowing extra keywords alongside `$ref` - And this is alongside a bunch of other referencing keywords such as `$recursiveAnchor`, `$dynamicAnchor`, ..., which changes the dereference behavior even more.

-This difference between the two, is what triggered the last issue in the [spec 649](https://github.com/asyncapi/spec/issues/649).
-We need to see if we cant unify this behavior in some.
+This difference between the two is what triggered the last issue in the [spec 649](https://github.com/asyncapi/spec/issues/649).
+We need to see if we can unify this behavior in some way.

 Cause to me this is confusing, not only from an end-users point of view that uses AsyncAPI to document their applications, but also maintainers who are creating the underlying tools.